spatialaudio/band-limited-impulse-invariance-method/README.md

 The python scripts generate the following figures:

-* The full-band and band-limited impulse responses of a one-pole system are shown
+* The full-band and band-limited impulse responses of a one-pole system

 * Digital modeling of an analog filter using the conventional impulse invariance method